 However, mycophenolic acid also poisons most microbes, which has had scientists wondering how molds that produce mycophenolic acid can grow in its presence.
 This general problem is only understood in a few cases.
-Understanding how some microbes resist high concentrations of is important to designing new drugs and deciding how and when to prescribe existing drugs.
+Understanding how some microbes resist high concentrations of antibiotics is important to designing new drugs and deciding how and when to prescribe existing drugs.

 Xin Sun, a Ph.D. student in Biology Professor Liz Hedstrom’s laboratory, together with Bjarne Gram Hansen of the Technical University of Denmark, got down to the molecular level to unearth that answer for mycophenolic acid production.
 Their research was recently reported in The Journal of Biological Chemistry and the Biochemical Journal.